BinaryResearch/lepton/README.md

     main()
 ```

-Ghidra now successfully imports the binary.
-The new ELF header values are displayed in Ghidra as well:
+Ghidra now successfully imports the binary and displays the new ELF header values as well:

 ![Ghidra loads the binary after the ELF header is repaired](https://imgur.com/hKFWf96.png)